-- (1) Type of containers: fly tight, water tight, rodent proof. - (2) There shall be common refuse collection points adequate to serve all of the users of the park or campground. - ix) A minimum of 110 volts or 100/220 volts shall be provided by an electrical outlet to each camping space.
+- (1) Type of containers: fly-tight, water-tight, rodent-proof. - (2) There shall be common refuse collection points adequate to serve all the users of the park or campground.

+A minimum of 110 volts or 100/220 volts shall be provided by an electrical outlet to each recreational vehicle site.
 Installations shall comply with all state and local and electrical regulations.
 All utilities, except major power transmission lines, shall be underground.